 Note: As well as the 4th Year Maths class, which is a specifically designed course for Transition Year students, the 5th Year subjects are also suitable for 4th Years to attend.
-These subjects are: Applied Maths, Biology, Business, Chemistry, Economics, English, French, Irish and Spanish.
+These subjects are: Accounting, Applied Maths, Biology, Business, Chemistry, Economics, English, French, Irish, Physics and Spanish.

-Weekly grinds commence the week of Monday 5th September.
-If you wish to discuss this further, please call us in the office on 01-442 4442.
+Grinds commence the week of Monday 4th September 2017.
+If you wish to discuss this further or have any queries, please call us in the office on 01-442 4442.

 The Mathematics Department of The Dublin School of Grinds has designed the 4th Year grinds to cover the foundations of the Higher Level syllabus.
 This course provides a comprehensive and solid basis for further study in the year ahead.
 Our tailored classes follow the objectives of the Project Maths Syllabus, where the understanding and development of skills are of equal importance.
 Our grinds give students a head-start before their classes get streamed in school.

-About the Teacher: Having worked for the State Examination Commission, Carl brings his reputation as an authority on the Maths Syllabus to The Dublin School of Grinds.
-A member of the Irish Mathematics Teachers' Association, he is a popular teacher amongst students due to his mastery of the Project Maths Syllabus, and is well-known for his ability to stimulate students' interest in Maths.
+About the teacher: Having worked for the State Examination Commission, Carl brings his reputation as an authority on the Maths Syllabus to The Dublin School of Grinds.
+As a member of the Irish Mathematics Teachers' Association, he is a popular teacher amongst students due to his mastery of the Project Maths Syllabus and is well-known for his ability to stimulate students' interest in Maths.